FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 identities "noob@eap-noob.arpa" and "@noob.eap.arpa" as synonyms.

-It is RECOMMENDED that EAP-NOOB peers use "@noob.eap.arpa" first, and if that does not succeed, use "noob@eap-noob.arpa"
+It is RECOMMENDED that EAP-NOOB peers use "@noob.eap.arpa" first, and if that does not succeed, use "noob@eap-noob.arpa".

 # IANA Considerations